ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 	  	profile->enable_collision = true;
 	  	profile->enable_edge_collision = false;

    Now we will also specify our state and edge evaluators.
-The state evaluator is a function that takes in a Descartes problem and returns a state that we can then evaluate.
+The state evaluator looks at a given state and gives the state both a cost and a pass or fail.
 A few things we may choose to evaluate are whether or not the state is valid, the cost of the state, and any biases we may want to give it.
-The edge evaluator works similarly but evaluates adjacent states.
+The edge evaluator works similarly but evaluates a transition between states.

    Copy and past the following below the previous block:

    .. code-block:: c++